 The following is a list of papers that may be used as evidence of identity for verification purposes:

-Ration cards, passports, voter identification cards, driver’s license, bank passbooks or statements, verified copies of power bills, and residential telephone bills all serve as proof of residence.
+Ration cards, passports, voter identification cards, driver’s licenses, bank passbooks or statements, verified copies of power bills, and residential telephone bills all serve as proof of residence.

 To open a Demat account, you’ll need valid ID proof, Address proof, and your PAN card.
 You will be required to submit two documents in addition to the minimum of a PAN card.